YiVal/YiVal/README.md

 </details>

-For more details on this demo, check out the [Question Answering with expected result evaluator](https://github.com/YiVal/YiVal/blob/master/docs/docs/qa_expected_results.md#demo).
+For more details on this demo, check out the [Question Answering with expected result evaluator](https://github.com/YiVal/YiVal/blob/master/docs/qa_expected_results.md#demo).

-## Architecture

-For detailed information about Yival's architecutre, refer to this [doc](https://github.com/YiVal/YiVal/blob/master/docs/architecture.md#demo).